Paris - Ile De France

 Quartier des Arts et Métiers, Quartier des Enfants Rouges, Quartier Sainte Avoye and Quartier des Archives.

-It is one of the most attractive districts, as it unfolds in the Marais.
+It is one of the most attractive districts, as it unfolds in the historic Marais.

 The Marais is a protected area that boasts 163 mansions or Hôtels Particuliers dating from the 17th century.